Go directly to product information

 Berbere

-Berbere - actually berbère - is the usual substitute for pepper in Ethiopian and Eritrean cuisine.
-The name is derived from papere, which in Ge'ez - an ancient language spoken in Ethiopia - meant hot.
-It is one of the oldest spice mixtures in the world.
-It was already made in the fifth century, long before people in this part of Africa were also introduced to the chili pepper.
+Berbere—actually berbère—is the common substitute for pepper in Ethiopian and Eritrean cuisine.
+The name derives from papere, which meant "hot" in Ge'ez, an ancient language spoken in Ethiopia.
+It is one of the oldest spice blends in the world.
+It was already being made in the fifth century, long before chili peppers were introduced in this part of Africa.

-Berbere has been a familiar spice mix for decades, here only known in its dry form.
-There is also a 'wet version' with fresh onion, ginger and garlic, in the dry version replaced by onion flakes, ginger and garlic powder.
-Although the composition of berbere, as is the case with most spice mixes, can vary from region to region, from shopkeeper to shopkeeper and from household to household, pepper always predominates.
+Berbere has been a familiar spice blend for decades, known here only in its dry form.
+There's also a "wet" version with fresh onion, ginger, and garlic; in the dry version, onion flakes, ginger, and garlic powder are substituted.
+Although the composition of berbere, like most spice blends, can vary from region to region, from retailer to retailer, and from household to household, pepper always predominates.

 Like no other country, Ethiopia has a tradition of integrating elements from other cultures.
-As early as the time of the Egyptians, this part of Africa was the centre of the trade in spices from the Orient, which were mixed with home-grown spices, such as korarima and African peppers, such as timiz, the African long pepper.
+Even in the time of the Egyptians, this part of Africa was the center of the spice trade from the East, which was blended with homegrown spices such as korarima and African peppers, like timiz, the African long pepper.

-Berbere is not a chili powder, and much of the berbere available has a decidedly too much chili pepper, drowning out the other spices.
-A richly filled berbere contains the following spices, most of which are roasted:
+Berbere is not a chili powder, and many commercially available berbere contain significantly too much chili pepper, which overpowers the other spices.
+A richly flavored berbere contains the following spices, most of which are toasted:

 (not roasted)